tprasadtp/protonvpn-docker/README.md

       --version                 Display version and exit

 Examples:
-  protonwire connect SERVER     Connect to server NL#17 protonwire disconnect         Disconnect from current server protonwire verify [SERVER]    Check if connected to a server
+  protonwire connect nl-1       Connect to server nl-1 protonwire disconnect         Disconnect from current server protonwire verify [SERVER]    Check if connected to a server